-By setting up a payment gateway, you can collect the payments from credit cards or other methods.
+You can collect payments from credit cards or other methods by setting up a payment gateway.
 The default option provided by WooCommerce are – PayPal and Stripe, but you can add additional payment gateways via compatible plugins.

 Before selecting your gateway, answer these questions:

 - How will the gateway charge?
 Regularly or monthly

 - Is the payment process easy or complex to finalise the process?

 - Does the platform redirects the customer to other sites or keep them on your site?

 - Do they allow repetitive payments?

 - While receiving payments, does it convert foreign currencies?

 Analyse your company’s particular requirements.
 If you offer subscriptions or membership, you’ll need a recurring payment gateway; but you’ll need a one-time payment option when you collect one-time purchases.

 If needed, set up the sales tax according to your local legislation.
 Plugins such as WooCommerce tax are free and automatically calculate the proper tax settings.
 Also, the process is done according to your location and the customer’s shipping address.